Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Adding the Pegasus HXLV burn interval to the Timeline View

-The event that triggers the DSP and thus the entire series is the burn from the Pegasus HXLV launch.
+The event that triggers the DSP system, and thus the entire series of events, is the burn from the Pegasus HXLV launch.
 You can add that to the Timeline View to see when it occurs.

-1. Click the Timeline 1 tab in the lower left hand corner of STK to unhide the Timeline View.
+1. Click the Timeline 1 tab in the lower left hand corner of the STK application to unhide the Timeline View.

 2. Right-click on the Timeline View title bar.